 SELAVIP was founded by Fr.
-Josse van der Rest, a Jesuit born in Belgium who has been living in Chile for more than five decades.
+Josse van der Rest, a Jesuit born in Belgium who has been living in Chile since 1958.
 His main concern is the housing problem of the urban poor.
 These families are not only socially excluded from our cities, but also are denied to have access to a piece of land to build their shelter.

 Fr.
 Josse challenges us with his passionate ideas.
 He tells us that "the problem is not the house, but land" because "once the poor have a piece of land, they can build their home by themselves".
 He gets angry with the fact that because of land speculation poor families are deprived from a small plot that could make possible for them to gradually develop their housing process with their scarce resources.